Miserlou/Zappa/README.md

 #### Enabling Secure Endpoints on API Gateway (IAM Policy)

-You can enable IAM-based (v4 signing) authorization on an API by setting the `authorization_type` setting to `AWS_IAM`.
+You can enable IAM-based (v4 signing) authorization on an API by setting the `iam_authorization` setting to `true`.
 Your API will then require signed requests and access can be controlled via [IAM policy](https://docs.aws.amazon.com/apigateway/latest/developerguide/api-gateway-iam-policy-examples.html).
 Unsigned requests will receive a 403 response, as will requesters who are not authorized to access the API.

 #### Deploying to a Domain With a Let's Encrypt Certificate (DNS Auth)